Emmanuelle Wargon: Career in the public sector

 Wargon began her career in 1997 as an auditor attached to the Court of Audit, the administrative court charged with conducting financial and legislative audits of public institutions.
 In 2001, she joined the cabinet of Bernard Kouchner, then Minister of Health, as technical advisor.
 A year later, she became Deputy Director of the French Agency for the Safety of Health Products (Afssaps), an agency whose main mission was to assess health risks posed by pharmaceutical drug.

 In 2006, Wargon was appointed deputy director in charge of coordination and internal control at the Assistance Publique – Hôpitaux de Paris (AP-HP), before becoming in 2007 chief of staff to Martin Hirsch, the High Commissioner for Active Solidarity against Poverty in the government of François Fillon, during that period that she oversaw the implementation of the active solidarity income (RSA) in 2008 and the Grenelle de l'Insertion.

 In 2010, Wargon was appointed secretary-general of the ministries responsible for social affairs (health, work, sport), then became general delegate for employment and vocational training (DGEFP) from 2012 to 2015, where she oversees the Youth Guarantee (mechanism for the integration of young dropouts), the reform of vocational training and the reform of social plans.

 Career in the private sector

 Wargon joined Danone in 2015 as Managing Director in charge of corporate social responsibility (CSR), public affairs and communications.
 She coordinates Danone's commitments in the areas of health, the environment, and inclusion and is involved in issues of climate strategy and agricultural transition.
 It thus supports the company in transforming its relationship with society and the environment.
 In 2016 she became SVP of Corporate Affairs & Sustainability Integrator.

 Political career

-On 16 October 2018, Wargon is appointed Secretary of State to the Minister of Ecological and Solidarity Transition François de Rugy in the second government of Prime minister Edouard Philippe.
+On 16 October 2018, Wargon was appointed Secretary of State to the Minister of Ecological and Solidarity Transition François de Rugy in the second government of Prime minister Edouard Philippe.

-Since July 2020, Wargon is serving as Minister Delegate for Housing, attached to the Minister for the Ecological Transition in the Castex government.

-In May 2022, she was dismissed by the incoming Borne government.
+From July 2020, Wargon was the Minister Delegate for Housing, attached to the Minister for the Ecological Transition in the Castex government.
+By May 2022, she was dismissed by the incoming Borne government.

+French Energy Regulatory Commission (CRE)

+In 2022, Wargon was appointed as president of the French Energy Regulatory Commission (CRE) for non-renewable six-year term.